Nodulaire/SCA-DPA/README.md

 % Calling the functions %
 %%%%%%%%%%%%%%%%%%%%%%%%%

-% function myload processes the binary file containing the measured traces and
+% Function myload processes the binary file containing the measured traces and
 % stores the data in the output matrix so the traces (or their reduced parts)
 % can be used for the key recovery process.
 % Inputs: